 The Application and Award Cycle:

-- Students will submit portfolio and artist statement by 11:59 pm on the last day of scheduled classes for the Spring Semester.
+- Students will submit portfolio and artist statement by noon on the third Monday in April.

 - The Selection Committee will review all applications and make a recommendation to the president.